Capucinoxx/space/starter-packs/javascript/README_en.md

 ### 📋 Prerequisites

-For the starter kit with python, you first have to install the project dependencies.
+For the starter kit with javascript, you first have to install the project dependencies.

 ```sh
 npm install